hi-talent-in/journey/README.md

 # onboarding (30-45 days)
-This pertains to onboarding process of hitalent, this contain the onboarding steps for hitalent.
+This pertains to onboarding process/steps of hitalent.

 # On Borading Steps
 * Talent Gmail
-* Slack Invitation on Gmail
+* Send Slack Invitation on Gmail
+* Talent Accept the Slack Invite
 * Add talent to appropriate Slack Channel
 * The talent should start with https://github.com/krantikaridev/helloworld (2-3 weeks)
-* The talent needs to do coding practice on daily basis
+* The talent needs to do coding practice on daily basis, solving 5 programming question per day

 # What talent needs to do?
 >
-Follow tall the steps in [Onboarding](https://github.com/krantikaridev/onboarding/blob/main/onboarding.md)
+Follow all the steps in [Onboarding](https://github.com/krantikaridev/onboarding/blob/main/onboarding.md)